bigchaindb/site/_src/about.md

     link: /mediakit.zip

 intro: >
-    BigchainDB is scalable blockchain database offering decentralization, immutability and native assets.
+    BigchainDB is a blockchain database offering decentralization, immutability and native assets.
 BigchainDB allows for the deployment of large-scale applications in a variety of use cases and industries from intellectual property and identity to supply chain, IoT and artificial intelligence.
 BigchainDB provides unique solutions for developers, start-ups and enterprises to successfully build their concepts, platforms and applications as big as they can dream.

 ---